 In order to assess eligibility for some types of support and services, local authority staff must know an applicant's nationality and immigration status.
+Local authority staff are not normally in a position to resolve immigration and citizenship issues themselves, but should be able to identify issues and signpost or refer appropriately.
 Local authorities should take thoughtful, supportive approaches to identifying nationality and immigration status, based on children's rights and best interests.

 - Project 17's Children's Charter makes excellent recommendations for local authorities, including listening to children and focusing on their best interests. - Detailed guidance for local authorities is available through the NRPF Network.
 In late 2021, NRPF Network published separate guidance relating to EEA nationals, available here.
 This guidance confirms that '[a] child will be in need if the family are destitute or at risk of homelessness and have no access to benefits or other resources to cover their housing and living costs.'
-However, we note that the law relating to EEA nationals and welfare benefits is complex and subject to ongoing litigation on some points, and the NRPF Network information may not always be up-to-date.
-We highly recommend that specialist legal advice is sought prior to denying an EEA national (or their child) Section 17 support. - Local authorities should note in particular that a human rights assessment is not required and should not be undertaken with respect to EEA nationals who are lawfully present in the UK, including those who have an application pending or can apply late for EU Pre-Settled or Settled Status.10 - Copies of any documents seen and any legal advice shared with the local authority relating to nationality or and immigration status should be recorded on the child's file so that they can be easily accessed later. - Children and parents who have no leave to remain in the UK may be very anxious about the possibility of the Home Office seeking to remove them from the UK.
+However, we note that the law relating to EEA nationals and welfare benefits is complex and subject to ongoing litigation on some points, and we highly recommend that specialist legal advice is sought prior to denying an EEA national (or their child) Section 22 support. - Local authorities should note in particular that a human rights assessment is not required and should not be undertaken with respect to EEA nationals who are lawfully present in the UK, including those who have an application pending or can apply late for EU Pre-Settled or Settled Status.10 - Copies of any documents seen and any legal advice shared with the local authority relating to nationality or and immigration status should be recorded on the child's file so that they can be easily accessed later. - Children and parents who have no leave to remain in the UK may be very anxious about the possibility of the Home Office seeking to remove them from the UK.
 They need assurance and competent, confidential legal advice about any options to regularise their status.
-To help build a trusting relationship, the local authority should inform the family at the earliest stage what, if any, information they are required to share with the Home Office or other agencies. - 10.
-See also our briefing about Section 17 and other support for EEA nationals, here - 11.
-See Section 84(1) of the Immigration and Asylum Act 1999. - 12.
-'Settled' in this context means indefinite leave to remain, permanent residence, or EU settled status.
+To help build a trusting relationship, the local authority should inform the family at the earliest stage what, if any, information they are required to share with the Home Office or other agencies.
 Unless specifically required to be shared, information should be kept confidential, for reasons relating to data protection and trust.